 - Connect the coded signal to the BNC connector marked with IN on the rear side of the units. - 2.
 Press the MENU button/key, the unit changes to menu mode. - 3.
-Use ∧ or ∨ button/key to set the menu focus on the Edit selected preset button and enter this selection by pressing the red Sel (SELECT) key. - 4.
+Use A or V button/key to set the menu focus on the Edit selected preset button and confirm selection by pressing the red Sel (SELECT) key. - 4.
 Use < or > button/key to select the Local Input/Output Routing and Instrument Settings menu tab.
 The Local Routing Settings menu is shown. - 5.
-Use ∧ or ∨ button/key to set the menu focus on the Input Routing button and enter this selection by pressing the red Sel (SELECT) key. - 6.
+Use ∧ or ∨ button/key to set the menu focus on the Monitoring Input Routing button and confirm selection by pressing the red Sel (SELECT) key. - 6.
 Use ∧ or ∨ button/key to set the menu focus on the Enable check box of the Decoder section.
-Enter this selection by pressing the red Sel (SELECT) key. - 7.
-Now you can define the source and the type of the decoder and the mode for the decoding.
-Use ^ or V button/key to set the menu focus to the Source, Type, DRC Mode and Dialnorm Mode combo boxes and press the red Sel (SELECT) key. - 8.
-Use ∧ or ∨ button/key to set the menu focus to the option you need.
-Enter this selection by pressing the red Sel (SELECT) key. - 10.
-Use ∧ or ∨ button/key to set the menu focus to the Decoder option.
-Enter this selection by pressing the red Sel (SELECT) key. - 11.
+Confirm selection by pressing the red Sel (SELECT) key. - 7.
+Now you can define the source and the type of the decoder.
+Use A or V button/key to set the menu focus to the Source and Type combo boxes and press the red Sel (SELECT) key. - 8.
+Use ^ or V button/key to set the menu focus to the option you need.
+Confirm selection by pressing the red Sel (SELECT) key. - 9.
+If you want, you can use the decoder signals for the Routing options.
+Use or button/key to set the menu focus to the other Source combo boxes you want to change.
+Confirm selections by pressing the red Sel (SELECT) key. - Use ∧ or ∨ button/key to set the menu focus to the Decoder option.
+Confirm selection by pressing the red Sel (SELECT) key. - 11.
 If needed, you can change the assignment of the incoming signals to the desired instrument channels as displayed.
-Use ^ or V button/key to set the menu focus to the channel combo boxes you want to change.
-Enter the selections by pressing the red Sel (SELECT) key. - 12.
-Use \wedge or \vee button/key to set the menu focus to the channel with the signal you want to assign to the selected instrument channel.
-Enter this selection by pressing the red Sel (SELECT) key. - 13.
+Use ^ or v button/key to set the menu focus to the channel combo boxes you want to change.
+Confirm selections by pressing the red Sel (SELECT) key. - 12.
+Use ^ or V button/key to set the menu focus to the channel with the signal you want to assign to the selected instrument channel.
+Confirm selection by pressing the red Sel (SELECT) key. - 13.
 Proceed until you have made all the assignments and appropriate changes.

 - 14. Click the Save & Exit button or press the corresponding key to store the changes and leave the menu.
 The Save Preset menu page is displayed. - 15.
 Press the red Sel (SELECT) key, if you want to select another User Preset as the displayed one.
-Use the ∧ or ∨ button/key to set the menu focus to the one you prefer and press the red Sel (SELECT) key. - 16.
-To change the preset name, press the Change name button.
-This displays a keyboard to enter the name (maximum: 6 characters). - 17.
+Use the ^ or V button/key to set the menu focus to the one you prefer and press the red Sel (SELECT) key. - 16.
+If you want you can change the name of the preset.
+The button Change name opens a keyboard to enter the name you prefer. - 17.
 Click the Save & Exit button or press the corresponding key again.
-The changes are stored and the unit returns to normal operation.
+Now the changes are finally stored, the unit turns back to normal operation.